The AU/MCG-Charlie Norwood VAMC Psychology Internship requires that the following

 – Level 3 or higher, which generally represents that the Intern is “competent to implement

-- Interns are required to participate in at least one Outreach Educational and Prevention
+- Participation in at least one Outreach Educational & Prevention Project designed to

-Team designed to provide mental health education for consumers and providers in mental
+provide mental health education for consumers and providers in mental health and medically

 - Competency-based evaluations demonstrating proficiency in the Diagnostic Intake Assessment

-- Interns will demonstrate proficiency in psychological testing assessments by accurately
+- Demonstrate proficiency in psychological testing assessments by accurately completing

 selection of the tests to be administered; (2) administers the tests adhering to standardized

 testing procedures; (3) effectively interprets and integrates the test data; and (4)